NoamFav/EnronBox/README.md

 ## 📋 Overview

 Welcome to **EnronClassifier**, a sophisticated email analysis application!
-Built with advanced machine learning and NLP techniques, it provides comprehensive email classification, summarization, and emotion analysis capabilities through an elegant web and desktop interface.
+Built with cutting-edge transformer models and NLP techniques, it provides comprehensive email classification, summarization, and emotion analysis capabilities through an elegant web and desktop interface.
 Whether you're a data scientist, researcher, or NLP enthusiast, this tool offers powerful insights into the Enron email dataset!

 <div align="center">
   <img src="docs/screenshots.png" width="600" alt="EnronClassifier Screenshot"/>